 The AACC Board has authorized six commissions with the purpose of providing advice to the AACC Board and staff.
 Each commission consists of an average of 24 individuals.
-CEOs and administrators from member colleges in good standing may be nominated, or nominate themselves, to sit on a commission.
-People from organizations who work in areas that are relevant to the specific commissions' specific charges may also sit on the commission.
+CEOs and administrators from current member colleges may be nominated, or nominate themselves, to sit on a commission.
+People from organizations who work in areas that are relevant to the specific commissions' specific charges may also be considered for a seat on the commission.

 The six commissions are:

 - Commission on Academic, Student and Community Development

 - Commission on Economic and Workforce Development

 - Commission on Research, Technology and Emerging Trends

 AACC will alert the field via electronic newsletters when commissions are accepting applications.
 Those interested in serving must submit nomination forms, which will be housed online.

 Commission members are chosen by the AACC Chair-Elect annually in May.
 Those selected will begin serving in July of that year.

 Commission members appointed by the Chair-Elect must represent institutions that are current members of AACC.

 If I am not a CEO, can I be nominated as an institututional member?